How To Deal With Other People’s Opinions | 4 STEPS

 The opinion’s not going to affect you as bad as if you think, “Oh my God, they’re totally right.
 I’m not good enough.
 I suck.”

-So it comes down to your confidence as well.
+It comes down to your confidence as well.

 The third thing, whose opinion are you giving weight to?